Who can claim Pension Credit?

 Changes to the age at which you can claim Pension Credit

 This will mean that some couples have to wait many more years before they can claim Pension Credit and so will lose large sums of money as a result.
+These sums will be around £7,000 per year that they are prevented form moving on to Pension Credit.
 If you claim Pension Credit before the change to the age rules, you will remain on Pension Credit and will not need to claim Universal Credit.
 It is important that all couples with one person over Pension Credit age checks whether they have an entitlement to Pension Credit.

 Other changes to Pension Credit